For beginners, the easiest way to use ANNOVAR is to use the

 Run the above commands one by one.
 The first a few commands download appropriate databases into the

 humandb/ directory.
-The final command run TABLE_ANNOVAR, using dbSNP version 138, 1000 Genomes Project 2014 Oct version, NIH-NHLBI 6500 exome database version 2 (referred to as esp6400siv2), dbNFSP version 2.6 (referred to as ljb26), dbSNP version 138 (referred to as snp138) databases and remove all temporary files, and generates the output file called
+The final command run TABLE_ANNOVAR, using 1000 Genomes Project 2015 August version, NIH-NHLBI 6500 exome database version 2 (referred to as esp6400siv2), ExAC version 0.3 (referred to as exac03) dbNFSP version 3.0a (referred to as dbnsfp30a), dbSNP version 147 with left-normalization (referred to as avsnp147) databases and remove all temporary files, and generates the output file called

 myanno.hg19_multianno.txt.
 Fields that does not have any annotation will be filled by "." string.
 Open the output file in Excel and see what it contains.
 The expected output file that I generated can be downloaded here: myanno.hg19_multianno.csv.
 A screen shot of the first a few columns is shown below:

 The output file contains multiple columns.
 The first a few columns are your input column.
 Each of the following columns corresponds on one of the "protocol" that user specified in the command line.
 For example, esp6500siv2_all means allele frequency in the ESP6500 database for all ethnicity groups.
-The snp138 means the SNP identifier in the dbSNP version 138.
-The ljb26* columns contains prediction scores for non-synonymous variants using several widely used tools, including SIFT scores, PolyPhen2 HDIV scores, PolyPhen2 HVAR scores, LRT scores, MutationTaster scores, MutationAssessor score, FATHMM scores, GERP++ scores, PhyloP scores and SiPhy scores.
+The 1000g2015aug_all and 1000g2015aug_eur refer to allele frequency in the 1000 Genomes Project for all populations and for European populations, respectively.
+The avsnp147 means the SNP identifier in the dbSNP version 147.
+The ExAC* columns represent allele frequency in the all samples as well as sub-populations in the Exome Aggregation Consortium data sets.
+The other columns contains prediction scores for non-synonymous variants using several widely used tools, including SIFT scores, PolyPhen2 HDIV scores, PolyPhen2 HVAR scores, LRT scores, MutationTaster scores, MutationAssessor score, FATHMM scores, GERP++ scores, CADD scores, DANN scores, PhyloP scores and SiPhy scores and so on.
 The

 -operation argument tells ANNOVAR which operations to use for each of the protocols: